Calibrating the Dice loss to handle neural network overconfidence for biomedical image segmentation: Results

-The DSC loss, CE loss and DSC++ loss were evaluated on five biomedical imaging datasets.
+The CE loss, Focal loss, DSC loss and DSC++ loss were evaluated on five, 2D binary biomedical imaging datasets.
 Based on the results from the hyperparameter investigation, we set $\gamma = 2$ for the DSC++ loss.
-The results are shown in Table 3.
+The results are shown in Table 4.

 Firstly, there was a statistically significant difference between the NLL using DSC++ loss compared to the DSC loss, across all datasets (DRIVE: $p=\num{6e-8}$, BUS2017: $p=0.01$, 2018DSB: $p=\num{8e-13}$, ISIC2018: $p=\num{1e-12}$ and CVC-ClinicDB: $p=\num{2e-11}$).
-There was no significant difference between the NLL values using the CE or DSC++ loss.
+There was no significant difference between the NLL values using the CE, Focal or DSC++ loss.
 The DSC++ loss achieved the lowest Brier score for all five datasets, with statistically significant differences observed on the DRIVE ($p=\num{2e-7}$), ISIC2018 ($p=\num{0.01}$) and CVC-ClinicDB ($p=\num{0.04}$) datasets compared to the DSC loss.
 The DSC++ loss achieved the highest DSC score for four out of the five datasets, and the highest Jaccard score for three out of the five datasets.
-In contrast, the CE loss achieved the lowest DSC and Jaccard scores for four out of the five datasets.
-A statistically significant difference ($p < 0.05$) was observed on the DRIVE dataset for both the DSC and Jaccard scores between the DSC++ and CE loss.
+In contrast, the CE-based loss achieved the lowest performance scores across all datasets, with the Focal loss achieving the lowest Dice and Jaccard score for four out of the five datasets.
+A statistically significant difference ($p < 0.05$) was observed on the DRIVE dataset for both the DSC and Jaccard scores between the DSC++ and CE-based losses.

 Example segmentations using each loss function for the five datasets are shown in Figure 3.
 Visually, the best segmentations are observed using the DSC++ loss.
+While model predictions derived from CE-based losses appear well calibrated, the segmentation quality is generally poor.
 In contrast, the DSC loss, despite very confident predictions, produces considerable false positive predictions such as in the BUS2017 example, as well as false negative predictions as seen in the CVC-ClinicDB example.